 This report should cover the facility's fiscal year ending in 2023.
 It is due on September 30, 2023, or ninety days after the close of the facility's fiscal year, whichever comes later.
-For example, cost reports for facilities with a 12/31/2023 year end are due March 31, 2024.
-A one month extension is available if requested by the due date.

-If a SLF has changed ownership between the closing date of the last report and December 31, 2023, the SLF should notify the Bureau of Health Finance of the new owner's fiscal year end.
-The new owner may then be required to submit a cost report from the date of the change through December 31, 2023.
-This report will be due March 31, 2024.
-The cost report period must be a minimum of six months.
-A period of less than six months does not need to be filed.
+If a facility qualifying to file a short form has opened or changed ownership between the closing date of the last report and December 31, 2023, this facility should notify the Bureau of Health Finance of the new owner's fiscal year end.
+The new owner will then be required to submit a cost report from the date of opening through the end of the fiscal year.
+This report will be due within 90 days after the end of the fiscal year.

-If a SLF should experience difficulty in completing their cost report by the due date, they should request an extension of the filing date.
-This extension request must be received in our office by to the due date.
-The maximum extension period is one month.
+If a facility should experience difficulty in completing their cost report within the allowed ninety day period, they should request an extension of the filing date.
+This extension request must be received in our office within the ninety-day period following the end of the reporting period.
+The maximum extension period is 30 days.